wonga00/astronaut/README.md

 ## ASTRONAUT.IO

+A Feed of the Present

+See the site live [here](http://astronaut.io).

+### About ###

-Pulls in videos from youtube.
-Search criteria is DSCXXXX with upload time this week.
-This approximates the data set of home videos created in the last week.
+The server currently pulls in videos daily from youtube.
+Search criteria is [TAG]XXXX with upload time this week, where TAG is a raw video prefix such as 'dsc' or 'img'.
+This search turns out to be a good approximation for the data set of home videos created in the last week. example embeddable video ids:

+    UzceMsuTrKI
+    soFlKb07lWo

 ### Deployment